Codeveno/codeveno/README.md

 ## Hi there, welcome here! 👋

-I am **Codeveno**, I am an aspiring  **cryptographer**.
+I am **Codeveno**, an aspiring **cryptographer**.

 ### 🔥 About Me:
 - 🔭 I am currently working on **cryptography and system security**.
-- 🌱 I am currently learning **red teaming, cryptography, system security**.
+- 🌱 I am currently learning **red teaming, cryptography, and system security**.
 - 👯 I am looking to collaborate on **system security projects**.
-- 🤔 I am looking for help with **reverse engineering and advanced cryptography jagoons**.
+- 🤔 I am looking for help with **reverse engineering and advanced cryptography techniques**.
 - 💬 Ask me about **computer security, web development, Python, mobile app development, Java, and Linux**.
-- 📫 How to reach me: **Raise the issue here on github**
+- 📫 How to reach me: **Raise an issue here on GitHub**.
 - Pronouns: **He/Him**
-- ⚡ Fun fact: I once tried to brute-force my fridge’s lock… turns out it just needed a gentle pull. 🧑‍💻
+- ⚡ Fun fact: I once tried to brute-force my fridge’s lock… turns out it just needed a gentle pull. �‍💻

 ---